Cameron-Savage123/Cameron-Savage123/README.md

 -**Situation**: In preparation for future job interviews, I participated in a mock interview training exercise to enhance my verbal and non-verbal communication.

--**Task**: The aim was to demonstrate interview readiness through confident presentation, structured responses, and professional behaviour.
+-**Task**: The aim was to demonstrate interview readiness through structured responses and professional behaviour.

--**Action**: I prepared answers using the STAR technique, researched common IT interview questions, and practised body language and tone control.
-Feedback from peers and facilitators helped me refine my delivery.
+-**Action**: I prepared answers using the STAR technique, researched common IT interview questions, and learnt more about the interview process as a whole.

 -**Result**: I scored 100/100.
 This experience boosted my interview confidence and equipped me with structured techniques for answering competency-based questions clearly and effectively.